loning/universe/10_framework_application.md

 - **Classicalization Process**: Understanding the nature of classicalization and its optimization methods
 - **Quantum Entanglement Essence**: Understanding entanglement mechanisms and their role in information transfer
 - **Free Will Mechanism**: Understanding the role of free will in selecting classicalization paths
+- **Wormhole Communication Mechanism**: Understanding the nature of information transfer between observers and energy consumption

 ### Theoretical Application Methods